CodeScop/Oge-Mai-Field-Guide/forestquestssummary.md

-LAST UPDATED 28 FEB 2021
+LAST UPDATED 27 MAR 2021

 Okay!
 So, I'm going to try to consolidate ALL THE QUESTS in this region.
 Everything that isn't a Main Quest will be listed in alphabetical order after the Main Quests.
 The Main Quests will be in order, since it's a clearly defined road; and that "road" metaphor will extend in multiple directions.
 Hence, the new "Route" line of info to tell you how to find it/where you picked it up.